NikitaChilkoti/troubleshooting-linux-aws-project/README.md

 Instead of just deploying a server, this project focuses on **learning through real scenarios** by:
 - Deploying a backend application
 - Configuring a reverse proxy using Nginx
-- Intentionally creating real-world issues (as I said, still less than the glasses that I have broken)
+- Intentionally creating real-world issues (as I said, more than the glasses that I have broken)
 - Debugging and resolving them step by step

 I have tried writing the entire project in a **beginner-friendly, teaching style**, so anyone can follow along easily.